IdahoLabResearch/CDB_Analysis_Program/README.rst

 ===========

-This program provides a convenient tool to load and analyze data from coincidence doppler broadening positron annihilation spectroscopy data.
+This program provides a convenient tool to load and analyze data from coincidence Doppler broadening (CDB) positron annihilation spectroscopy (PAS) data.
+Find more details about CDB-AP v1.0.0 in the SoftwareX publication `“CDB-AP: An application for coincidence Doppler broadening spectroscopy analysis.” <https://doi.org/10.1016/j.softx.2023.101475>`_

 Features
 --------
 * Provides a means to rapidly reduce coincidence Doppler broadening data.
-* Rapidly compare and analyze many datasets simultaneously.
+* Rapidly compares and analyzes many datasets simultaneously.
-* Generate an S-W plot for several samples from a file.
+* Generates an S-W plot for several samples from a file.
 * Creates ratio curves.
 * Calculates S and W parameters based on user input or optimization.

 Authors
 =======
-Joseph Watkins, 2020-2021
+Joseph Watkins, 2020–2021
 Idaho National Laboratory

-George Evans, 2021-2022
+George Evans, 2021–2022
 Idaho National Laboratory

 Installation